Cloud-Code-Academy/dsa_compsci/force-app/main/default/apexdeepdive/string deep dive/toUpperCase/toUpperCase.md

 ### Challenge: Using `toUpperCase()` for Data Consistency

-Imagine you are developing a part of a Salesforce application that handles user input for a job application form.
+You are developing a part of a Salesforce application that handles user input for a job application form.
 The application responses are stored in a custom object, and one of the fields captures the job title of the applicant.
 To maintain consistency in the database, all job titles need to be stored in uppercase.

 **Your task:**
 Write code that processes a job title string entered by a user, converts it to uppercase using the `toUpperCase()` method, and stores the result in a variable.
 You will start with a predefined job title string and need to implement the conversion logic.